rienafairefr/bobiversestmap/README.md

 Then,

-    python3 readcombined.py
-    python3 read_dates.py
-    python3 genealogy.py
-    python3 relationships.py
+    python3 prepare_data.py

-Will generate the scenes.json, containing which characters are found in which chapters
+Will generate the data.json, containing which characters are found in which chapters, the scenes, the characters, etc. That data.json is used in index.html (chart.js)

-    python3 write_data.json.py

-Will combine all these in the data.json that is used in index.html (chart.js)

 All characters and stories belong to Dennis E. Taylor and are &copy; Dennis E. Taylor